-In the Ruth Rea Howell Family Garden, we employ organic gardening techniques in the management of our site and we share our organic gardening practices with the participants in all of our programs, promoting these practices to tens of thousands of impressionable green thumbs each year.
+In the Edible Academy, we employ organic gardening techniques in the management of our site and we share our organic gardening practices with the participants in all of our programs, promoting these practices to tens of thousands of young green thumbs each year.

-All garden waste is incorporated into our composting station immediately adjacent to the Family Garden’s main entrance, emphasizing just how important this practice is to the health of our garden.
-Visitors are invited to help to maintain our four-bin system and learn about composting best practices.
+All garden waste is incorporated into our composting station, emphasizing just how important this practice is to the health of our garden.
+Visitors are invited to help maintain our system and learn about composting best practices.
 Mature and screened compost is applied as a top dressing in our planting beds.

 In order to avoid the use of herbicides, we apply mulch.
 Layers of hay and wood chips are top-dressed into the garden beds to suppress weeds that grow in between our crops.
 This technique additionally helps to maintain consistent soil temperatures and prevents water loss, decreasing our demand for irrigation.